tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/3/LP_13-Stu_Portfolio_Returns.md

   ![combined-dataframe](Images/combined-dataframe.png)

-* Annualized volatility is calculated by taking multiplying standard deviation by the square root of the number of trading days in a year (252 days).
+* Annualized volatility is calculated by multiplying standard deviation by the square root of the number of trading days in a year (252 days).
 Using the `sort_values` function quickly sorts each stock from least volatile to most volatile.

+* Portfolio weights represent the percentage of allocated capital to each stock.
+For example, a weight of `0.6` indicates that a single stock will be allocated `60%` of the capital within the portfolio.
+The sum of the weights should always equal `1`.

+* The `dot` function multiples the weights by the daily return of each columns (4 weights, 4 stocks) and sums the total for each row.

+* Cumulative returns indicates the total return profit or loss from a percentage standpoint.
+Multiplying an initial investment of `$10,000` by the series of cumulative returns outputs a trend over time of cumulative profit or loss.